smujjiga/coding-agents-dev-workflow/claude/plan.md

    - [Current implementation detail with file:line reference]
    - [Relevant pattern or constraint discovered]
    - [Potential complexity or edge case identified]

-   Before I create the plan, which verification script should I use for automated checks?
-   - ~/check-mls.py (for multi-service projects)
-   - ~/check.py (for single projects)

    Questions that my research couldn't answer:
    - [Specific technical question that requires human judgment]